This is the Synthesis Report of Nyéléni 2007, Forum for Food Sovereignty, that took place in Sélingué, Mali from 23rd - 27th February 2007.

 This report is a brief synthesis of our deliberations, conclusions and agreed actions.
 It provides a summary of the six pillars of food sovereignty, a resume of our discussions in the thematic working groups, a summary of the joint actions that we propose to take and some examples of the actions proposed by Regions and Sectors.

-Download the PDF file of the Synthesis Report .
+Download the Synthesis report (PDF File) .

 NYÉLÉNI was the inspiration for the name of our Forum for Food Sovereignty in Sélingué, Mali.
 Nyéléni was a legendary Malian peasant woman who farmed and fed her peoples well – she embodied food sovereignty through hard work, innovation and caring for her people.
 We, peasant farmers, pastoralists, fisherfolk, indigenous peoples, migrant workers, women and young people, who gathered at Nyéléni 2007 are food providers who are ready, able and willing to feed all the world’s peoples.
 Our heritage as providers of food is critical to the future of humanity.
 This is especially so in the case of women and indigenous peoples who are historical creators of knowledge about food, agriculture and traditional aquaculture.
 But this heritage and our capacity to produce healthy, good and abundant food are being threatened and undermined by neo-liberalism and global capitalism.